Hinalm128/REST-API-CLIENT/README.md

 Task 2: Rest APIs Client

+This task is performed using the ‘Eclipse IDE for Java Developers - 2025-03’ .

 This Java desktop application is a real weather forecasting system whereby users can retrieve the current weather of any city.
 By just entering the city name in a graphical user interface, which is designed using Java Swing for its graphical user interface and using the Open-Meteo API, the program is quite simple to use and effective, visually intuitively displaying live weather information.
 This project shows very well how dynamic, real-time desktop environment information can be delivered by contemporary Java applications that interface with outside web APIs.

 The city-based weather search capability of the app is among its key features.
 A simple text field allows users to enter the name of any city.
 Clicking the search button causes the app to make an API call to the Open-Meteo Geocoding API in order to obtain the city's geographic coordinates—latitude and longitude.
 A second Open-Meteo Forecast API call is made once the location's coordinates have been gathered.
 This demand retrieves current weather data including temperature, humidity, wind speed, and a numerical weather condition code.